As-Samu: Samu Incident

 In 1966 Israel launched a full-scale military operation against the town, which resulted in the deaths of fifteen Jordanian soldiers and three Jordanian civilians; fifty-four other soldiers were wounded.
 The villagers suffered 3 civilians killed and 96 wounded.
 According to David Dean Shulman, the villagers were unconnected to the incident that had triggered the reprisal.
 Much of the village was destroyed.
 The commander of the Israeli paratroop battalion, Colonel Yoav Shaham, was killed and ten other Israeli soldiers were wounded.

 Israeli occupation

 As a result of the Six-Day War in 1967, 'as-Samu came under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 3,784.
 Under the Oslo Accords, the town was assigned to Area A.

 It was reported in 2005 that 10,000 dunums of land in the towns of 'as-Samu, Yatta and ad-Dhahiriya near Hebron were to be seized by the Israel Defense Forces for the construction of the separation wall.
 Palestinian sources have alleged that settler violence from the nearby Israeli settlements of Ma'on and Asa'el has prevented them from accessing their fields.

+Demography

+Among the residents of as-Samu are the Abu Awwad, al-Badareen, ad-Daghameen, al-Hawadah, al-Mahareeq, ar-Rawashdah, al-Salameen and az-Za'areer families.